 \subsubsection{Sample selection}

 Throughout the paper, we select samples of satellites at a given epoch and then track these satellites forward to their disruption and backward to their accretion.
-In a given snapshot, satellites are selected with the following criteria: \begin{itemize} \item $0.1\,\RHOST<d<d_{\rm max}$: The inner region is excised to remove any gas/stellar clumps from the central galaxy.
+In a given snapshot, satellites are selected with the following criteria: \begin{itemize} \item $\boldsymbol{0.1\,\RHOST<d<d_{\rm max}}$ where $d$ is the distance from the host centre and $\RHOST$ is the host's virial radius.
+The inner region is excised to remove any gas/stellar clumps from the central galaxy.
 For most of the analysis, we focus on satellites found within the host's virial radius i.e. $d_{\rm max}=\RHOST$.
 However, when comparing to observational results, we instead use $d_{\rm max}=300$~kpc to match the observational constraints.
-Additionally, we consider satellites out to $d_{\rm max}=3\,\RHOST$ in Section~\ref{sec:smhmRelations}, when comparing how the two models populate DM haloes with galaxies. \item $M_{\rm DM}/M_{\rm tot}>0.1$: Satellites are required to have a minimum proportion of DM to further remove clumps that are unlikely to be galaxies, while still retaining galaxies that may have been significantly stripped of their DM but not their stellar matter. \item $f_{\rm hi-res}>0.9$: We remove satellites with significant contamination from low-resolution DM particles which are likely to be affected by boundary effects at the edges of the zoom-region.
-This affects less than 2 per cent of the (sub)haloes found within $3\,\RHOST$. \item $M_{*}/n_{*}>10^{5}\MSUN$: This criterion further removes satellites with significant contamination from low-resolution stellar particles.
+Additionally, we consider satellites out to $d_{\rm max}=3\,\RHOST$ in Section~\ref{sec:smhmRelations}, when comparing how the two models populate DM haloes with galaxies. \item $\boldsymbol{{M_{\rm DM}/M_{\rm tot}>0.1}}$ where $M_{\rm DM}$ and $M_{\rm tot}$ are the galaxy's DM and total mass.
+Satellites are required to have a minimum proportion of DM to further remove clumps that are unlikely to be galaxies, while still retaining galaxies that may have been significantly stripped of their DM but not their stellar matter. \item $\boldsymbol{{f_{\rm hi-res}>0.9}}$ where $f_{\rm hi-res}$ is the fraction of DM particles in the galaxy that are of the highest resolution.
+We remove satellites with significant contamination from low-resolution DM particles which are likely to be affected by boundary effects at the edges of the zoom-region.
+This affects less than 2 per cent of the (sub)haloes found within $3\,\RHOST$. \item $\boldsymbol{{M_{*}/n_{*}>10^{5}\MSUN}}$ where $n_{*}$ and $M_{*}$ are the number and mass of stellar particles in the galaxy.
+This criterion further removes satellites with significant contamination from low-resolution stellar particles.